All Products

 Scenarios

-• Online preview optimization: Users upload documents in different formats, such as PDF, Word, Excel, and PPT to OSS.
-To facilitate users to preview these documents directly in web applications or mobile applications, you can call the CreateOfficeConversionTask operation provided by IMM without the need to download the documents to local computers and then opening them.
-The documents will be converted into images suitable for online preview.
+• Online preview optimization: Users upload documents in various formats, such as PDF, Word, Excel, and PPT, to OSS.
+To allow users to preview these documents directly in web or mobile applications without downloading them, you can call the document conversion API provided by the IMM service.
+This converts the documents into images suitable for online display.

 • Cross-platform compatibility: Different devices and operating systems support different file formats.
-The document conversion feature provided by IMM is embedded in OSS to allow users to view documents smoothly regardless of the devices they use.
+The document conversion service ensures that all users can view documents smoothly, regardless of the device they use.

-The following table describes the mappings between the source and destination document formats in data format conversion.
+The following table describes the supported conversion types for document format conversion.

 Description